As Asia's tropical storm season arrives, grounded airplanes at risk of damage

 Taiwan’s aviation regulator said it had asked airports to hold typhoon preparation meetings 36 hours in advance this year, rather than the usual 24 hours, to give airlines enough time to make parking requests.
 It will open up taxiways if needed at Taipei’s main international airport, Taoyuan, to allow for 160 parked planes.

-EVA Airways Corp (2618.TW) said its plans included securing aircraft, parking them in hangars and sending some to other airports in Taiwan and abroad.
-Taiwan’s largest carrier, China Airlines Ltd (2610.TW), said it had typhoon plans but declined to provide details.
+EVA Airways Corp said its plans included securing aircraft, parking them in hangars and sending some to other airports in Taiwan and abroad.
+Taiwan’s largest carrier, China Airlines Ltd, said it had typhoon plans but declined to provide details.

-Hong Kong International Airport, home to Cathay Pacific Airways Ltd (0293.HK) and Hong Kong Airlines, said it had 150 planes parked and precautionary measures had already been carried out for most as part of typhoon season preparations.
+Hong Kong International Airport, home to Cathay Pacific Airways Ltd and Hong Kong Airlines, said it had 150 planes parked and precautionary measures had already been carried out for most as part of typhoon season preparations.

 The measures include fuelling up the planes to make them heavier, tying weights to nose gear, adding weight in the cargo hold, putting double chocks on aircraft wheels and flying planes to other airports, the airport operator said.